Monday, June 11, 20128:00 pm

 - Isak Goldschneider, conductor

-- Orchestre Filmharmonique (Richard White, guitare; Jace Lasek, guitare; Josh Zubot, violon; John Corban, violon; Thierry Amar, contrebasse; Jonah Fortune, contrebasse; Jason Sharp, saxophones; Keiko Devaux, piano; William Hesselink, percussions)
+- Orchestre Filmharmonique (Richard White, guitare; Jace Lasek, guitare; Joshua Zubot, violon; John Corban, violon; Thierry Amar, contrebasse; Jonah Fortune, contrebasse; Jason Sharp, saxophones; Keiko Devaux, piano; William Hesselink, percussions)

 - William Hesselink, conductor